The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 * Places a Bell at a designated location and gives the WHM a 5-stack buff
 * When the White Mage takes damage Bell uses one stack and heals allies within a 20y radius (400p).
 Bell’s healing originates from itself, not the WHM.
+* Bell can be triggered again at anytime to heal all allies (200p per stack)
 * After 15s Bell expires and any remaining stacks heal allies within a 20y radius (200p per stack)
 * It's most effective at healing multiple raid-wides, however don't be afraid to use it to heal one or two raid-wides and the leftover stacks can top the party.